Cincinnati Children's Seeking High School and College Athletes for Knee Injury Study Funded by the National Football League Charities

 The year-long study requires participants between the ages of 10 and 25 years who have sustained an ACL injury.
 Participant recruitment is ongoing.
 Researchers will use strength and performance tests, and three-dimensional virtual modeling of the athletes.
 Athletes will be followed and their performance will be measured throughout their sports seasons.

-Associates of the study include Jon Divine, MD, MS, Medical Director of The Sports Medicine Biodynamics Center at Cincinnati Children's, Angelo Colosimo, MD, Assistant Professor and Director of the Division of Sports Medicine at the University of Cincinnati (UC) and Team Physician of Larry A. Ryle High School and the Cincinnati Bengals, and Robert S. Heidt, Jr., MD, Co-Director of Orthopaedics and Sports Medicine at Wellington, UC and Mercy Hospital Anderson Fellowship Program and Team Physician of the Cincinnati Bengals and St. Xavier High School.
+Associates of the study include Jon Divine, MD, Medical Director of The Sports Medicine Biodynamics Center at Cincinnati Children's, Angelo Colosimo, MD, Assistant Professor and Director of the Division of Sports Medicine at the University of Cincinnati (UC) and Team Physician of Larry A. Ryle High School and the Cincinnati Bengals, and Robert S. Heidt, Jr., MD, Co-Director of Orthopaedics and Sports Medicine at Wellington, UC and Mercy Hospital Anderson Fellowship Program and Team Physician of the Cincinnati Bengals and St. Xavier High School.

 Cincinnati Children's received the $125,000 grant in October 2008.
 This is the research groups' fifth grant from the NFL Charities totaling well over half a million dollars.
 It is the medical center's third study focusing on long-term impact of ACL injuries on sports performance and long-term outcomes.